 Set the Search box option to position the product search box Above table.
 Your restaurant's waiting staff can use the search box to quickly find the dish the customer ordered.
 For example, they can enter the food item's name or SKU.

-I recommend adding filters for information you've added about your menu items such as product tags, categories or attributes.
+I recommend adding filters for the information you've added about your menu items such as product tags, categories, or attributes.
 Filters make it easy for the waiting staff to quickly find specific types of dishes.
-To do this, set the Product filters option to Custom and then add tags,attributes to the Custom filters option.
+To do this, set the Product filters option to Custom and then add tags, and attributes to the Custom filters option.

 These configuration settings are optimized to deliver a good user experience for taking WooCommerce POS food orders at the counter or table using an iPad/tablet.

 Step 4: Create a one-page WooCommerce POS food order form for waiting staff